opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 ## Spaces

-A space corresponds to the function used to measure the distance between two points in order to determine the k-nearest neighbors.
+A _space_ corresponds to the function used to measure the distance between two points in order to determine the k-nearest neighbors.
 From the k-NN perspective, a lower score equates to a closer and better result.
-This is the opposite of how OpenSearch scores results, where a greater score equates to a better result.
+This is the opposite of how OpenSearch scores results, where a higher score equates to a better result.
 The k-NN plugin supports the following spaces.

 Not every method supports each of these spaces.
 Be sure to check out [the method documentation]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#method-definitions) to make sure the space you are interested in is supported.
 {: note.}